What Is a technology roadmap?

 New system capabilities

-These are the new capabilities provided by the implementation of the technology enhancement.
+These are the new capabilities provided by the technology enhancement.
 As an example, adding a chatbot to a customer-facing platform like a website or mobile app will provide scalability and enhance both inbound and outbound marketing strategies.
 New system capabilities cover everything from CRM systems to cybersecurity systems and beyond.

 Release plans